An unbalanced bite not only makes speaking and chewing more difficult, it can also cause persistent jaw pain, inflammation, and headaches.

 A Combination of Factors

 While the exact cause of a person's TMJ can be difficult to determine, pain may be due to a combination of elements.
-Its widely believed that genetics, arthritis, and jaw injury can play a role in developing a TMD.
+It's widely believed that genetics, arthritis, jaw movement, and jaw injury can play a role in developing a TMD.

 Diagnosing Your Unique Condition